 EDI is short for "Electronic Document Interface", and it's an accurate description.
 EDI is a system for exchanging documents between companies in a clear, precise format that eliminates errors and misunderstandings.
 EDI can be easily automated.
 However, EDI must be done correctly, or it can be a nightmare.

 Imagine you have a small company that sells custom laptops to consumers.
 Amazon does your shipping for you, so everyday you send dozens of laptops to the Amazon warehouse, and you take orders on your Amazon store and website.
 Currently, everytime you sell a laptop, you have to enter the information into a form to send it to Amazon.
 Not only is this system prone to data entry errors, it's time consuming.
 You decide to automate this, so you hire someone to create an EDI file and send it to Amazon.
 What you have to realize about EDI is it's automated.
 Nobody is looking to make sure the data is correct before it's sent to your trading partner.
 In this case, what if every order gets tripled?
 What if some orders are never sent?
 If the orders get tripled, how long can you stay in business if Amazon ships 3 of every laptop you've sold? how many customers will you lose if the order gets lost?
 When you setup EDI, your system needs to have a mechanism to be 100% sure every order is sent once, and only once.
-Thankfully, automated EDI makes a LOT fewer mistakes than manual data entry.
-Amazon will of course send back a 997 for every order in an EDI file, but your system has to be capable of matching the
+Thankfully, automated EDI makes a LOT fewer mistakes than manual data entry, and eventually automated EDI will make zero mistakes if you maintain it properly.
+Amazon will of course send back a 997 for every order in an EDI file.
+The 997 will tell you whether the information you sent was accepted by Amazon.
+However, your system has to be capable of matching the incoming information from Amazon to the data in your system.

 Although an EDI document is simply a text file in EDI format, EDI is MUCH, MUCH MORE than that.
 EDI is a document management system that specifies how to manage your files, keep track of which documents were received by your trading partner, whether the data was successfully extracted by the EDI system, and whether the data was successfully used.
 No other document does all that.
 If you combined a very good document management system and then integrated a file format into it, and then consulted with every major industry on what information they need to share, that's what EDI is.